spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 The satisfy relation traces the requirement to a function, which is useful to identify whether there are requirements not addressed by any function, or if there are functions that do not fulfill any requirement.
 In the SpesML plugin, this relation is described with a table as depicted in the figure below.

 ![changeHere](/images/sfmb-wbfb-example.png){:class="img-responsive"}
+More information on this relationships can be found [here](https://spesml.github.io/plugin/functional_viewpoint.html#spesml-functiontorequirement-matrix).

 **SFM C: The behavior of the system functions is modeled by a state machine or decomposed in a white-box model.**
 This capability is related to